PEC-CSS/AI/Model Tuning/README.md

 - **Bayesian Optimization**: A sequential model-based optimization technique that builds a probabilistic model (often using Gaussian Processes) to identify the optimal hyperparameters.
 - **Grid Search**: A hyperparameter tuning method that exhaustively tests all possible combinations of hyperparameters within a specified grid to find the optimal set.
 - **Random Search**: A hyperparameter tuning method that samples random combinations of hyperparameters to find the best model performance.
+- **Optuna for Automated Hyperparameter tuning**: A powerful framework that intelligently searches for the best hyperparameters using optimization algorithms and pruning strategies to accelerate training.
 - **Grid Search for SVM**: A practical implementation of GridSearchCV for tuning the hyperparameters of a Support Vector Machine (SVM) model on the Wine Quality dataset.
 - **Early Stopping in DNN**: A technique to prevent overfitting in Deep Neural Networks by halting training when the validation loss stops improving, demonstrated using the CIFAR-10 dataset.